Judith A. Archer

 A litigation partner in the New York office, Judi Archer has a diverse amount of experience, handling a wide variety of cases in state and federal courts across the United States at the trial and appellate level, as well as arbitrations and regulatory proceedings.
 She brings a unique perspective from the business world, joining after years as senior in-house counsel at AT&T with an understanding of the challenges clients face and how to effectively help them overcome those challenges to achieve their business goals.

-Judi concentrates her practice on complex commercial matters, representing clients in disputes involving breach of contract, financial services, telecommunications, consumer claims, real estate, employment, intellectual property, bankruptcy and transportation.
+Judi concentrates her practice on complex commercial matters, representing clients in disputes involving breach of contract, telecommunications, cyber-related consumer and business claims, class actions, financial institutions, aviation, real estate, employment and banktuptcy.

 JD, Fordham University School of Law, 1988